Sarah Kane

 Sarah Kane (3 February 1971 – 20 February 1999) was an English playwright.
-She is known for her plays that deal with themes of redemptive love, sexual desire, pain, torture—both physical and psychological—and death.
+She was known for her plays that deal with themes of redemptive love, sexual desire, pain, torture—both physical and psychological—and death.
 They are characterised by a poetic intensity, pared-down language, exploration of theatrical form and, in her earlier work, the use of extreme and violent stage action.

 Kane herself and scholars of her work, such as Graham Saunders, have identified some of her inspirations as expressionist theatre and Jacobean tragedy.
 The critic Aleks Sierz saw her work as part of a confrontational style and sensibility of drama termed "in-yer-face theatre".
 Sierz originally called Kane "the quintessential in-yer-face writer of the [1990s]" but later remarked in 2009 that although he initially "thought she was very typical of the new writing of the middle 1990s", "[t]he further we get away from that in time, the more un-typical she seems to be".

 Kane's published work consists of five plays, the short film Skin, and two newspaper articles for The Guardian.

 Life and career

 Born in Brentwood, Essex, and raised by evangelical parents, Kane was a committed Christian in adolescence.
 Later, however, she rejected those beliefs.
-After attending Shenfield High School she studied drama at Bristol University, graduating in 1992, and went on to take an MA course in play writing at the University of Birmingham, led by the playwright David Edgar.
+After attending Shenfield High School, she studied drama at Bristol University, graduating in 1992, and went on to take an MA course in play writing at the University of Birmingham, led by the playwright David Edgar.

 She praised Jeremy Weller's Mad as "the one piece of theatre that changed my life".

 Kane wrote consistently throughout her adult life.
-For a year she was writer-in-residence for Paines Plough, a theatre company promoting new writing, where she actively encouraged other writers.
+For a year, she was writer-in-residence for Paines Plough, a theatre company promoting new writing, where she actively encouraged other writers.
 Before that, she had worked briefly as literary associate for the Bush Theatre, London.